pagopa-archive/io-infrastructure-pipelines/README.md

 # io-infrastructure-pipelines

-This repository collects a set of pipelines aming to automate some common and ripetitive tasks useful to maintein the cloud infrastructure hosting the backend of the [mobile app IO](https://io.italia.it/).
+This repository collects a set of pipelines aming to automate some common and ripetitive tasks useful to maintain the cloud infrastructure hosting the backend of the [mobile app IO](https://io.italia.it/).

 The pipelines are designed to run within Azure DevOps.